Family Justice (Transparency, Accountability and Cost of Living) Bill

 Groups Affected

-- Grandparents and siblings: Will have enhanced rights to participate in court proceedings involving children in their families.
+- Grandparents and other relatives: Granted greater rights to participate in proceedings involving children.

 Powered by nyModel